I made a really nice looking clock back in 2008

 Another problem with the clock, and I don't know if it has anything to do with the cheap crystal, but half the time I can't set the minutes or hours.
 The switches are basically just a steering circuit for guiding the 1Hz signal into the seconds/minutes/hours segments.
 When in “run” mode, the signal reaches the seconds portion without a problem.
 Once I put the clock in “set” mode, the signal doesn’t pass through the switches to the minutes and hours segments.
 The signal just dies.
 The 7490s don’t count anything.
 Maybe I need to debounce the switches with some resistors?
-Maybe I have a diode in backwards?
+Maybe it's all the .7V drops across the diodes.
 I’ll have to play around with it and see.
 Maybe the switches are junk too?

 Years ago I hooked the clock up to a scope to check out the signal.
 It wasn’t the pretty little square wave that I hoped it would be.